nachikul/devops-coding-challenge/README_challenge.md

 docker build -t springbootrest:latest .
 docker tag springbootrest:latest ghcr.io/nachikul/springbootrest:latest
+docker push ghcr.io/nachikul/springbootrest:latest

 ### Save the image

 docker save springbootrest:latest -o springbootrest.tar

+Only if you are facing issues pulling the image

 ### To solve the localhost repository error

 minikube image load springbootrest.tar

+Only if you are facing issues pulling the image

 ### Run a local mysql server